hsiangyuzhao/RCPS/README.md

 #### Training with different label ratio

 In this scenario, all of the training images are labeled.
-Semi-supervised learning is deployed to investigate model performance with different labeled data ratio.
+Semi-supervised learning is deployed to **investigate model performance with different labeled data ratio**.

 In this case, split your training and validation data under the root path of your data storage.
 The expected structure of data storage is listed below:

 ```